Get spot-on prescription treatment for melasma without leaving home

 What are the prescription treatments available for melasma?

 Medicated creams can help reduce uneven skin tone related to melasma.
 Two common topical medications for melasma include Hydroquinone and a combination medication that includes Fluocinolone, Hydroquinone and Tretinoin.
-Hydroquinone lightens skin pigment and works by blocking melanin production.
-Tretinoin is a retinoid, a chemical formed from vitamin A, that encourages cell turnover.
+Hydroquinone lightens skin pigment by blocking melanin production.
+Tretinoin is a retinoid—a chemical formed from vitamin A—that encourages cell turnover.
 Fluocinolone is a corticosteroid that reduces swelling, itching and redness.

 How are melasma creams applied?

-Medicated creams are typically applied once or twice a day, or as directed by your provider.
-The creams should be applied on clean skin before sunscreen or make-up.
-It’s important to know that some melasma creams can make your skin more sensitive to the sun, so it’s especially important to practice good sun safety while using these medications.
+Medicated creams are typically applied 1 or 2 times daily or as your provider directs.
+You should apply creams on clean skin before sunscreen or makeup.
+Some melasma creams can make your skin more sensitive to the sun.
+So it’s vital to increase sun protection while using these medications.

 What are common melasma treatment side effects?

-Some melasma medications can cause skin dryness, stinging, redness or blue-black skin discoloration, especially for people with darker skin.
-These medications can also make your skin more sensitive to the sun and increase the risk of sunburn.
-Talk to your medical provider about how long you should use your melasma medication or if you notice any worsening of skin discoloration while taking these medications.
+Some medications can cause skin dryness, stinging, redness or blue-black skin discoloration—especially for people with darker skin.
+They can also make your skin more sensitive to the sun and increase sunburn risk.
+Talk to your medical provider about how long you should use your medication or if you notice any worsening of skin discoloration while taking these medications.

-How can I get an melasma prescription online?
+How can I get a melasma prescription online?

 How much does melasma treatment cost?

-Consultation: A virtual medical consultation for melasma cream prescription costs $15.00, which is lower than most doctor co-pays.
-Currently, we don’t submit medical consultation claims to insurance companies, but you can use insurance or any resulting prescriptions at your pharmacy.
+Consultation: A virtual medical consultation for melasma costs $15, which is lower than most doctor copays.
+Currently, we don’t submit medical consultation claims to insurance companies.
+But you can use insurance for any resulting prescription at your pharmacy.

 Do you accept insurance?